FelixSchladt/OxideWM/docs/index.rst

 ## Brief Project Description

-The goal is to write a X11 dynamic tiling window manager in the rust programming language.
+The goal is to write an X11 dynamic tiling window manager in the rust programming language.
 This project idea is inspired by the DWM, leftWM and i3WM.

 ## Projected Features